Randolph Churchill

 Major Randolph Frederick Edward Spencer Churchill (Note: This English person has the barrelled surname Spencer Churchill, but is known by the surname Churchill.)
 (28 May 1911 – 6 June 1968) was a British journalist, writer and politician.

-The only son of future British Prime Minister Winston Churchill and his wife, Clementine, Randolph was brought up to regard himself as his father's political heir, although their relations became strained in later years.
+The only son of British Prime Minister Winston Churchill and his wife, Clementine, Randolph was brought up to regard himself as his father's political heir, although their relations became strained in later years.
 In the 1930s, he stood unsuccessfully for Parliament a number of times, causing his father embarrassment.
 He was elected as Conservative Member of Parliament (MP) for Preston at the 1940 Preston by-election.
 During the Second World War, he served with the SAS in North Africa and with Tito's partisans in Yugoslavia.
 Randolph lost his seat in 1945 and was never re-elected to Parliament.
 Despite his lack of success in politics, Randolph enjoyed a successful career as a writer and journalist.
 In the 1960s, he wrote the first two volumes of the official life of his father.

 Randolph was married and divorced twice.
 His first wife was Pamela Digby (later Harriman); their son Winston later became a Conservative MP.
 Throughout his life, Randolph had a reputation for rude, drunken behaviour.
 By the 1960s, his health had collapsed from years of heavy drinking; he outlived his father by only three years.